Princeton, NJ Solar Panels

 Princeton Area Utility Providers

-Princeton residents receive electricity from two main utility companies: JCP&L at 14.0¢ per kWh and PSE&G at 18.8¢ per kWh (2023 rates).
+Understanding local electricity rates helps Princeton residents make informed energy decisions.
+Two utility providers serve the area: JCP&L at 14.0¢ per kWh and PSE&G at 18.8¢ per kWh (2023 data).

-JCP&L rates fall below the 2023 national average of 16.0¢, while PSE&G exceeds both national and New Jersey’s 17.7¢ state average.
+JCP&L’s rates fall below the 2023 national average of 16.0¢ per kWh, while PSE&G exceeds both the national average and New Jersey’s state average of 17.7¢ per kWh, reflecting infrastructure costs and regional demand.

 Princeton Utilities Electricity Rates